dwrobel/flatcam/README.md

 - fixed a small bug in BETA status change
 - updated the About FlatCAM window
 - reverted change in tool dia being able to take only positive values in Gerber Object UI
+- started to work to a new tool: Calibrate Excellon Tool

 18.10.2019